 AMV Awards

-- Audience Best in Show (1st – 3rd)
+- Best in Show

 - Best in Category

-- Runner up in Category
+- Best in Category (Shorts)

 - Coordinator’s Choice